 I finally pulled the trigger on something that needed to have been done several years ago and sold my Steelers tickets.
 And no, it’s not because the NFL has fallen so far out of favor with so many people, me included.
 I won’t say that wasn’t a contributing factor though.
 The fact remains that owning season tickets was just a remnant of what seems like another lifetime.
 It couldn’t possibly have been more important to me in the 90’s, and it couldn’t be much less now.
 I’ll always be a Steelers fan.
 That’s in my blood and won’t ever change.
-But their priority in my life and contribution to, if not definition of, my identity have reached the point of no return.
+But their priority in my life and contribution to, if not definition of, my identity reached the point of no return.

 It’s been a long time coming.
 A real long time since the Browns and Bengals games at the end of 1991 where my Dad and I saw Chuck Noll coach his final games.
 That was as close as I got to the legendary Steelers of the 70’s.
-Three Rivers still housed the same magic though, and I was so grateful to experience it first hand with my Dad for many years.
+Three Rivers still housed the same magic though, and I was grateful to experience it first hand with my Dad for many years.

 That coming offseason we were officially given the opportunity to buy in and become Pittsburgh Steelers Season Ticket Holders, a label I proudly held for many years afterward.
 Of the handful available, we chose aisle seats on the 50yd line in the next to the top row of the stadium.
 We grew to love that location because regardless of the height, the view was out of the ordinary and the play never compromised by angles.